-A perimeter heating system:
+A perimeter-loop heating system:

-• Is designed to eliminate cold floors and retain all the advantages of a forced warm-air heating system.
+- Is designed to eliminate cold floors and retain all the advantages of a forced warm air heating system. - Is economical to install. - Needs very little floor area since a down-flow-type furnace has been designed for basementless installations.
+These furnaces may be placed in closets, alcoves, or utility rooms, but provisions must be made to supply air to the furnace for combustion purposes.

-- Is economical to install. - Needs very little floor area since a down-flow type of furnace has been designed for perimeter installations.
-This furnace may be placed in closets, alcoves or utility rooms, but provision must be made to supply air to the furnace for combustion purposes.
-(The furnace should be located as centrally in the house as possible.) - Requires a well-constructed concrete slab which is laid on suitable porous fill and which has a waterproof membrane and edge insulation. - Is well adapted to conventional thermostatic controls. - May be provided with filters to clean the air.
+- Requires a well-constructed concrete slab which is laid on suitable porous fill and which has a waterproof membrane and edge insulation. - Is well adapted to conventional thermostatic controls. - Can, through the use of filters and a humidifier, condition room air. - Can be adapted to summer air conditioning with the addition of cooling equipment.